communityfunded/afrododi/README.md

 ## Assigning a string to a content property for a pseudo-element

 When assigning a string to the `content` property it requires double or single quotes in CSS.
-Therefore with Aphrodite you also have to provide the quotes within the value string for `content` to match how it will be represented in CSS.
+Therefore with afrododi you also have to provide the quotes within the value string for `content` to match how it will be represented in CSS.

 As an example: